Pecos Bill: History

-Edward O'Reilly co-authored a cartoon strip with cartoonist Jack A. Warren, also known as Alonzo Vincent Warren, between 1929 and 1938.
-When O'Reilly died in 1946, Warren began a strip titled Pecos Pete.
-This was a story about "Pecos Bill", who had received a "lump on the naggan" that caused him amnesia.
-The cartoons originally were published in The Sun and were later syndicated.
-He also has a wife, named Slue-Foot Sue.

-Pecos Bill made the leap to film in the 1948 Walt Disney animated feature Melody Time.
-He was portrayed by Steve Guttenberg in a 1985 episode of Tall Tales & Legends and by Patrick Swayze in Disney's 1995 film Tall Tale.

 "Pecos Bill" was also the nickname of Civil War general William Shafter, although this was before O'Reilly created the legend.
 Shafter was considered a hero in Texas, and even had some legendary poetry written about how tough he was.

+Before his prose debut, O'Reilly had already used the name Pecos Bill for bandit characters in short films on which he worked as both screenwriter and actor: West of the Rio Grande (1921), in which he portrayed Pecos Bill, and On the High Card (1921).

+Between January and February of 1935, O'Reilly published Pecos Bill stories in Adventure Magazine.

 According to legend, Pecos Bill is responsible for creating many landmarks.
 One landmark he is said to have created is the Gulf of Mexico.
 Apparently, there was a drought in Texas that was so horrible, that Pecos rushed to California and lassoed up a storm cloud and brought it to Texas.
 It rained so much that the Gulf of Mexico was created.
 Another story is of him creating the Rio Grande River.
 He and his horse got stranded in the desert and needed water.
 So Pecos grabbed a stick and dug the Rio Grande River.
 One other landmark that he is responsible for is the Painted Desert.
 He apparently started shooting at a tribe of Indigenous Americans, and as they ran away, the ritual paint they had on them came off and painted the desert.